-Ever since I first started exploring vegetarian food I have cooked versions of vegetable crumble, and I think this is the best one so far.
+Ever since I first started exploring vegetarian food I have made versions of vegetable crumble.
+This is definitely the best one so far.
 Loving Apple Crumble – or indeed any fruit crumble – as much as I do I think I found the idea of a vegetable crumble quite exciting!
 It is a really easy vegetarian recipe, filling and delicious!

-I am not sure where I first picked up the idea from, some time back in the 1980s, although I think it is quite a staple of vegetarian cooking.
-It is best made with vegetables that retain their shape when cooked type such as root vegetables and squash.
+I first came across the idea of the vegetarian crumble some time back in the 1980s.
+It is now quite a staple of vegetarian cooking.
+Best made with vegetables that retain their shape when cooked, gives a more robust result.

 Vegetable Crumble is a tasty and substantial vegetarian alternative to Sunday dinner but it also makes a wonderful midweek meal

 The Vegetable Crumble can then be served with leafy vegetables such as cabbage, purple sprouting broccoli, brussel sprouts – or whatever you fancy!
 It makes a veritable vegetable feast!
 Talk about 5 a day – I rather think you could get 7 or 8 portions of vegetables all in one meal!

 Vegetable Crumble With Cheese

-The crumble recipe can vary.
-It can be just like in a sweet crumble, but without the sugar, but I have substituted some of the flour for oats and added some chopped nuts.
-I also flavour it with herbs and a sprinkling of Parmesan cheese.
-You can follow the recipe or try your own flavourings – try coriander or sage.
+This crumble recipe can be varied.
+It is very similar to a sweet crumble, but without the sugar.
+Some of the flour has been been substituted with oats and also chopped nuts.
+Herbs and a sprinkling of Parmesan cheese also add flavouring.
+You can follow the recipe or try your own additions – try coriander or sage.